MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 Before proceeding, you'll need to make sure your device enrollment and certificates are validated.
 Devices must have [Azure joined from Settings or the Azure portal](hololens2-cloud-connected-configure.md), and certificate settings must be checked to make sure they have been correctly distributed.

-You should also consider [how apps will be deployed](app-deploy-overview.md) on HoloLens through your MDM system or the Microsoft Store, and validate that apps are operating effectively on the device](hololens2-corp-connected-deploy).
+You should also consider [how apps will be deployed](app-deploy-overview.md) on HoloLens through your MDM system or the Microsoft Store, and validate that [apps are operating effectively on the device](hololens2-corp-connected-deploy).

 ![Step 5.](images/5green.png)

-## Maintain your deployment
+## Maintain your installation

+### Updates

+Use [Windows Update for Business](hololens-updates.md) to keep your group of HoloLens 2 devices and apps updated.
+Keep devices plugged in and set active hours so updates will occur outside of working hours.

+Review [HoloLens 2 release notes](hololens-release-notes.md) and [insider preview updates](hololens-insider.md), and consider creating update rings for different user groups.

+### Support Plan

+Get support from [Microsoft](hololens2-support.md), the [HoloLens Community](hololens2-support.md#community-help-options), or [Stack Overflow](hololens2-support#post-a-question-on-stack-overflow).

+You might also consider asking for deployment assistance from a Microsoft Consulting Services/Partner.

+### Device Management

-Use [Windows Update for Business](hololens-updates.md) along with your MDM system or the Microsoft Store to keep your fleet of HoloLens 2 and apps updated., and find out what's needed to properly maintain the state of your HoloLens 2 devices and ensure compliance with corporate policy.
+Find out what's needed to properly maintain the state of your HoloLens 2 devices and ensure compliance with corporate policy.
+Start with the [HoloLens 2 Cleaning FAQ](hololens2-maintenance), and do some [device troubleshooting](hololens-troubleshooting) if you have any concerns about the state of the device or its maintenance.